se-abdullahmustafa/youtube-video-to-pdf-api/README.md

 - PDF generation with proper image scaling and formatting
 - Automatic cleanup of temporary files
 - Support for various YouTube URL formats
-- Proper error handling and validation
+- Production-grade error handling and validation
+- Dedicated temp folder for downloads and conversions

 ## Prerequisites